microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 1. The `using` and `borrowing` keywords are re-used in different contexts: sometimes it is a block statement and sometimes it is a non-block statement.
    New keywords `use` and `borrow` could be introduced for the non-block statements, but this adds redundancy and keyword clutter.
 2. The block statement requires parentheses around the declaration, but the non-block statement does not.
-3. Unconditional block statements, as proposed earlier, can also be used to control the scope of non-qubit variables declared with `let` or `mutable`.
+3. Scope statements, as proposed earlier, can also be used to control the scope of non-qubit variables declared with `let` or `mutable`.
    This is not possible with this alternative.
-   If unconditional block statements are added later, the block `using` statement syntax becomes redundant with the combination of an unconditional block and a non-block `using` statement.
+   If scope statements are added later, the block `using` statement syntax becomes redundant with the combination of a scope statement and a non-block `using` statement.

 ### Alternative 2